Blog · Review Essay · Last reviewed June 16, 2026

 That critique should be taken seriously.
 The strongest version of Filterworld is not that algorithms invented blandness.
 It is that they changed the speed, granularity, opacity, and feedback structure of cultural pressure.
 A radio programmer, magazine editor, gallery owner, critic, record label, bookstore buyer, or TV executive could flatten culture too.
 The difference is that platform recommendation runs continuously, personally, globally, and experimentally, while disguising itself as individual freedom.

 The book's remedies also lean toward personal withdrawal, intentional curation, and a return to human tastemakers.
 Those practices can help a person recover attention, but they do not by themselves govern platform power.
-The harder work is institutional: interoperability, data limits, ad-tech reform, meaningful recommender controls, chronological options, audit access, creator bargaining power, public-interest media, and spaces where cultural discovery is not subordinated to engagement prediction.
+The harder work is institutional: interoperability, data limits, ad-tech reform, meaningful recommender controls, chronological options, non-profiling options where required, audit access, creator bargaining power, public-interest media, and spaces where cultural discovery is not subordinated to engagement prediction.

 The practical lesson of Filterworld is that recommendation is a form of governance.